We are a multidisciplinary team led by Dr. Roberta La Piana where multiple expertises and interests are represented.

 MEDICAL STUDENT

-Joyce is a second-year medical student at McGill who discovered her love for the Brain during her Neurology block in medical school.
+Joyce is a 4th year medical student at McGill who discovered her love for the Brain during her Neurology block in medical school.
 Her research interest lies in scientific education, and her project aims to promote awareness around white matter diseases as well as to give prospective students the image skills necessary to interpret them on MRI.

 In her free time, Joyce enjoys writing fiction, running around the canal, painting and sharing recipes with friends!
 She also spends a lot of time losing at Mario Kart, though that’s less enjoyable.